philipturner/transimpedance-amplifier/README.md

 > \*LAMMPS AIREBO doesn't support silicon either.
 Meanwhile, the MM3/MM4 resurrected implementation has deep, integrated support for both silicon carbide and elemental silicon.
 With multithreaded code speeding up the parameter assignment.

 During my marathon of software maintenance, I resolved the unknowns about MM4 speed.
-It was a combination of: higher atom density of diamond vs. water, forgetting to use MTS instead of Verlet, a slightly more expensive (but accurate) nonbonded force with exponentiation, control flow problems with handling virtual sites, and differing behavior between GPU vendors.
+It was a combination of: higher atom density of diamond vs. water, forgetting to use MTS instead of Verlet, a slightly more expensive (but accurate) nonbonded force with exponentiation, control flow overhead with handling virtual sites, and differing behavior between GPU vendors.
 I know what must be done to speed up performance (hopefully) 2x.
 It is tractable for a single developer to do, but not on my priority list.
 It matters much more that I invest resources getting _other people_ to use my existing software, as it stands.

 ---